valkey-io/valkey-doc/topics/eval-intro.md

 Since the script will be re-run on the remote host (or when reloading the AOF file), its changes to the database must be reproducible.

 The reason for sending the script is that it is often much faster than sending the multiple commands that the script generates.
-If the client is sending many scripts to the master, converting the scripts into individual commands for the replica / AOF would result in too much bandwidth for the replication link or the Append Only File (and also too much CPU since dispatching a command received via the network is a lot more work for Valkey compared to dispatching a command invoked by Lua scripts).
+If the client is sending many scripts to the primary, converting the scripts into individual commands for the replica / AOF would result in too much bandwidth for the replication link or the Append Only File (and also too much CPU since dispatching a command received via the network is a lot more work for Valkey compared to dispatching a command invoked by Lua scripts).

 Normally replicating scripts instead of the effects of the scripts makes sense, however not in all the cases.
 So starting with Redis OSS 3.2, the scripting engine is able to, alternatively, replicate the sequence of write commands resulting from the script execution, instead of replication the script itself.